pulumi/examples/kubernetes-ts-staged-rollout-with-prometheus/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Kubernetes: Staged application rollout gated by Prometheus checks
+# Staged App Rollout Gated by Prometheus Checks

 Demonstrates how to create a staged rollout (from 3-replica canary -> 10-replica staging), gated by checking that the P90 response time reported by Prometheus is less than some amount.
 We first deploy